gel-mcx/cas-bundle/docs/pages/contributing.rst

 ============

-See the file `CONTRIBUTING.md`_ but feel free to contribute to this library by sending Github pull requests.
+See the file `CONTRIBUTING.md`_ but feel free to contribute to this project by sending Github pull requests.

 .. _CONTRIBUTING.md: .github/CONTRIBUTING.md